BBC Birmingham

 BBC Birmingham is one of the oldest regional arms of the BBC, located in Birmingham.
 It was the first region outside London to start broadcasting both the corporation's radio (in 1922) and television (in 1949) transmissions, the latter from the Sutton Coldfield television transmitter.

 From 1971 BBC Birmingham was based at the Pebble Mill Studios, replacing studios on Broad Street, but in 2004 moved to the Mailbox facility in the city centre.
 Pebble Mill has been demolished to make way for a dental hospital and school of dentistry, which opened in 2016.

 BBC Birmingham is not to be confused with BBC Midlands, which is also based at the Mailbox.
-BBC Birmingham is the name of the Network Productions Centre in Birmingham making network programmes for television and radio.
-BBC Midlands is the regional operation providing news, current affairs and other regional programmes.
+While BBC Birmingham is the name of the Network Productions Centre in Birmingham making network programmes for television and radio, BBC Midlands is the regional operation providing news, current affairs and other regional programmes.

 Some departments within BBC Birmingham, such as factual programming, have been subject to review as part of a wider restructuring process.
 Much of the factual department, making programmes such as Countryfile, has been moved to either Bristol, Salford or other BBC offices.